Danijel-Zadravec/KoopmanCrystallization.jl/README.md

    - Install the Julia extension if not already installed

 3. **Activate the environment:**
-   - Open the VS Code terminal (Terminal → New Terminal)
-   - In the terminal, run: `julia --project=.`
+   - Press Ctrl+Shift+P and type "Julia: Start REPL"
+   - This will open the Julia REPL in VS Code and should automatically activate the project environment
+   - **Verify the environment is active:** Look for `(KoopmanCrystallization) pkg>` in the REPL prompt when you press `]`
+   - If not automatically activated, type `] activate .` in the Julia REPL
    - In the Julia REPL, run:
      ```julia
      using Pkg